chrys-exaucet/HR-Management/README.md

  Also, remember allowing your [Whitelist](https://docs.atlas.mongodb.com/connect-to-cluster/#whitelist) cluster to discover the IP address from which you send requests.

  2. Use Postman to verify your HTTP CRUD requests.

- You can easy add a front-end  side to the app.
+ TODO:  add the angular front-end side to the app.

-    Any trouble or insight?
-Feel free to open an issue.
+ `Any trouble or insight?
+Feel free to open an issue.`